MicrosoftDocs/security/security-docs/zero-trust/add-saas-apps.md

 ---
 title: Add SaaS apps to Microsoft Entra ID and to the scope of policies
-description: Learn steps to add SaaS apps to Microsoft Entra ID and to the scope of identity and device policies ms.date: 04/18/2024 ms.service: security
+description: Learn steps to add SaaS apps to Microsoft Entra ID and to the scope of identity and device policies. ms.date: 04/18/2024 ms.service: security
 author: mjcaparas